 You may be reading this and thinking to yourself, but Amy you don’t understand.
 Your child visibly has special needs, my child’s condition isn’t noticeable and I don’t want him treated differently.
 If that’s what you’re thinking, you do have a point.
 At least when it comes to Ladybug.
 However, we are currently waiting for results from some evaluations for Grasshopper as well.

 Let’s assume you suspect your child has a learning disability.
 If you choose not to be evaluated you’ll never get an official diagnosis.
-Without the diagnosis it’s really difficult to help your child work through this and adapt to their needs.
-This applies for homeschoolers as well as kids in public/private school.
+Without the diagnosis, it’s really difficult to help your child work through this and adapt to their needs.
+This applies to homeschoolers as well as kids in public/private school.